How do I access the full-text of Harvard Business Review (HBR)?

 23/01/2025

-This is one of the most frequently asked questions in the School of Management Library, and it’s worth knowing how to access this key management journal.
+This is a frequently asked question, and it’s worth knowing how to access this key management journal.

 So, how do you access HBR in full-text?
 The short answer is via EBSCO Business Source Complete.
 From the EBSCO home page, click on the Publications tab (underneath the main search boxes) and then, in the Browsing box, enter ‘Harvard Business Review’ and click on Browse.